-A dashboard represents a customized graphical view of some subset of the underlying dataset(s).
+A dashboard represents a customized graphical view of some subset of the underlying semantic model(s).
 Designers build dashboards and share them with business users; either individually or as part of an app.
 If a business user is given permissions to the report, they can build their own dashboards too.
 A dashboard is a single canvas that has tiles, graphics, and text.

 Dashboards can look similar to a report page.
 Just a few of the differences are that dashboards have a natural language query field in the upper left corner, and when you select a visual tile you are transported to the underlying report or URL or query.
 For more explanation, see Reports versus dashboards.

 A tile is a rendering of a visual that a designer pins, for example, from a report to a dashboard.
-The majority of pinned tiles show a visualization that a designer created from a dataset and pinned to that dashboard.
+The majority of pinned tiles show a visualization that a designer created from a semantic model and pinned to that dashboard.
 A tile can also contain an entire report page and can contain live streaming data or a video.
 There are many ways that designers add tiles to dashboards, too many to cover in this overview article.
 To learn more, see Dashboard tiles in Power BI.

 Business users can't edit dashboards.
 You can however add comments, view related data, set it as a favorite, subscribe, and more.